-The cultivation of corn line 1507 may have an impact (either positive or negative) on primary producers and the environment.
+The cultivation of corn line 1507 may have an impact (either positive or negative) on primary producers and the environment, in the countries where it is grown.
 However, it is unlikely that corn line 1507 would be planted commercially for food in Australia or New Zealand as it has been developed primarily for growers in the Northern Hemisphere.
-If planting in Australia or New Zealand ever became likely, a comprehensive environmental risk analysis would be required by various government agencies in Australia such as OGTR, the NRA and EA, or ERMA and MAF in New Zealand.
+If planting in Australia or New Zealand was contemplated, a pre-release environmental risk analysis would be required by various government agencies in Australia such as OGTR, the NRA and EA, and in New Zealand by ERMA and MAF.